Marchessault scores twice, Vegas tops Anaheim 5-2

+It’s led to a long climb from sixth place in the eight-team Pacific, to the top of the division.

+“We’re playing some good hockey right now and we worked hard to be there and we’re gonna work hard to stay there,” Marchessault said.

-Mark Stone, Alex Tuch and Reilly Smith also scored for the Golden Knights, while Marc-Andre Fleury made 26 saves and improved to 15-4-0 against Anaheim.
+Mark Stone, Alex Tuch and Reilly Smith also scored for the Golden Knights.
 Fleury, who was selected to play in his fifth All-Star Game, also earned his 455th win to take over sole possession of sixth place all time, passing Curtis Joseph.

 Korbinian Holzer and Jakob Silfverberg scored for the Ducks and John Gibson made 38 saves while dropping to 2-8-1 against Vegas.

-Tuch’s score might have been Vegas’ strangest goal of the season.
-After a scrum in front of Gibson, the puck squirted loose behind him and Anaheim’s Josh Manson appeared to think the play was whistled dead and tapped the puck straight over the goal line to give the Golden Knights a 2-1 lead late in the first period.

-Smith extended the lead late in the second period with an unassisted goal, when he gathered a loose puck, skated around Ducks defenseman Hampus Lindholm, shifted to his backhand and lifted his shot to make it 3-1.
+Smith later extended the lead late when he gathered a loose puck from a turnover he created, skated around Ducks defenseman Hampus Lindholm, and lifted a backhand perfectly to make it 3-1.

 Marchessault scored his first goal on a penalty shot.
 After Silfverberg cut the lead to two, Marchessault netted his second goal with Gibson pulled.

 NOTES: These teams won’t meet again until Feb.
 23, when they’ll conclude the season series at Honda Center. ...
-The Ducks came into the game whistled for the second-most penalty minutes, at 12.2 per game, but were only rung up twice. ...
+The Ducks came into the game whistled for the second-most penalty minutes, at 12.2 per game, but were only rung up three times. ...
 Anaheim closes the decade with the fourth-best record in the Western Conference and the eighth-best mark in the NHL, at 426-266-94 since Jan.
 1, 2010. ...
 Nate Schmidt earned his 100th assist. ...
+Fleury improved to 15-4-0 against Anaheim. ...
 Actor Christopher Lloyd, better known as Emmett “Doc” Brown from the “Back to the Future” movies, cranked the siren between the second and third periods.

 UP NEXT